obspy/obspy/trunk/misc/docs/source/tutorial/trigger_tutorial.rst

 Here, some additional information on the peak values and standard deviations of the characteristic functions of the single station triggers is provided.
 Also, for both a weighted mean is calculated.
-These values can help to distinguish very certain from relatively unreliable network triggers.
+These values can help to distinguish certain from questionable network triggers.

+For more information on all possible options see the documentation page for :func:`~obspy.signal.trigger.coincidenceTrigger`.

 ---------------
 Picker Examples